ericr6/iexec_workshop/README.md

 parcellations, and atlases of the brain

-Nilearn software will download the input data if it is present on the current
+Nilearn software manages the input data from different public repository or from local files

 ### Prepare the dApp

 Application must follow some requirements to be used in iExec, nothing really complex but we supports
 - application with finite elapsed time
-- deterministic application
+- deterministic application, this is mandatory when requester ask for consolidated results, with a certain level of trust.
-- no GUI, remote execution probably on a server
+- no GUI, server mode only
-- dockerized pplication
+- dockerized application

-More details in
+For more details

 <https://docs.iex.ec/dockerapp.html>